shlomtzion1980/payplus-payment-gateway/readme.txt

 = 7.4.2 - 30-12-2024 =

-- Fix   - PayPlus Embedded now supports multiple coupons with or without taxes, including "Percentage discount" and mixed types.
+- Added   - PayPlus Embedded now supports multiple coupons with or without taxes, including "Percentage discount" and mixed types.
 - Tweak - Removed $order->payment_complete(); from PayPlus Embedded as it is handled elsewhere.
 - Tweak - Adjusted icon positioning in "Design checkout" for right-to-left (RTL) languages.